lonkaars/blog/_items/git.md

 # SSH Access with gitolite

 [Gitolite][gitolite] was a pain in the ass to set up because I didn't understand umasks before I started trying to set it up.

-A *umask* is like the "opposite" of what you'd enter when running `chmod`.
+A *umask* literally masks a file's permissions (or mode) when its created.
+You can think of it kind of like the "opposite" of what you'd enter when running `chmod`.
 For example: if I run `touch test`, I will now have a file with the same permissions as `chmod 644` (though the default umask may vary per distro).
 You can check this with the `stat` command:

 ```sh
 $ touch test